Tang Na

-Tang Na (7 May 1914 – 23 August 1988), pen name of Ma Jiliang, also known as Ma Jizong and Ma Shaozhang, was a modern Chinese writer and the second husband of Jiang Qing.
+Tang Na (7 May 1914 – 23 August 1988), pen name of Ma Jiliang, also known as Ma Jizong and Ma Shaozhang, was a Chinese writer and the second husband of Jiang Qing.

 Biography

-Born in Suzhou to an eminent family of intellectuals, he attended private Suzhou Shude Junior Middle School and Jiangsu Provincial Suzhou Middle School, under the name Ma Jizong.
-In middle school, he was actively involved in leftist stage performances and secretly joined the Communist Youth League of China.
+Born in Suzhou to an eminent family of intellectuals, he attended private Suzhou Shude Junior Middle School and Suzhou High School in 1929, under the name Ma Jizong.
+Following the Mukden Incident in September 1931, he became an active student activist, giving street speeches, participating in leftist stage performances, and joining the Suzhou Social Science Study Group, an affiliate organization of the Communist Youth League of China.
 After the Communist underground network in Suzhou was dismantled in March 1932, he moved to Shanghai and worked as a bank intern.
-That summer, he was admitted to St. John’s University, Shanghai, where he went by the name Ma Jiliang (or Ma Ki-Leung).
+That summer, he was admitted to St. John's University, Shanghai, where he went by the name Ma Jiliang (or Ma Ki-Leung).

 At university, he used various pen names, notably Tang Na and Luo Ping, to write film reviews for newspapers like Shen Bao and Shi Bao.
 Later, he worked as a screenwriter for local film companies, and participated in the Left-Wing Film Workers League.
 He wrote the lyrics for the film scores "Self-Defense Song" and "Saiwai Cunnu," both composed by Nie Er, for the leftist film Escape, on which Tang also worked as vice director.

-In the spring of 1935, Tang wrote an enthusiastic review of the performance of Jiang Qing, then an actress known by her stage name Lan Ping, in Henrik Ibsen’s play A Doll’s House, calling her a “brilliant new star” and boosting her rising fame.
+In the spring of 1935, Tang wrote an enthusiastic review of the performance of Lan Ping, then an actress known by her stage name Lan Ping, in Henrik Ibsen's play A Doll's House, calling her a "brilliant new star" and boosting her rising fame.
+(Note: There have not been found any evidence from Republic of China's newspaper archive in the 1930s, that Tang Na ever wrote any article about Lan Ping's first theater hit role "Nora" in Shanghai in early 1935.
+Yet some people, such as Jiang Qing's biography writer Ye Yonglie 葉永烈 claimed so.).
 Tang then helped Lan join the Diantong Film Company, where he worked.
 Their professional partnership soon turned into cohabitation.
 On April 26, 1936, Tang and Lan married in a group ceremony in Hangzhou alongside other celebrity couples, including Zhao Dan and Ye Luxi.
 The marriage generated significant public interest, with Shen Junru officiating the wedding and Zheng Junli presiding.
 Later in the same month, when the Shanghai edition of Tai Kung Pao was founded, Tang became an editor for its weekly supplement of film and drama.